raznulasri/raznulasri/README.md

 - 🌱 I’m currently learning ...
 Cloud Infrastructure & Systems Automation
 - 👯 I’m looking to collaborate on ...
 Open-source IaC projects, Ansible playbooks, and CI/CD
 - 🤔 I’m looking for help with ...
 Kubernetes orchestration
-- 💬 Ask me about ...
-Issue and I will Script it
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-He/Him
 - ⚡ Fun fact: ...
 Like playing Badminton, Basketball and Volleyball 😎🏀
 <!--
 **raznulasri/raznulasri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.